-However, to date, only the species of Ephedra and Pausinystalia yohimbe have been harmonized: REG.
-(EU) No. 2015/403 of 11 March, amending Annex III to the Reg.
-(EC) No. 1925/2006 of the European Parliament and of the Council as regards the species of Ephedra and the Red-bellied Woodpecker [Pausinystalia yohimbe (K. Schum) Pierre ex Beille].
-Ephedra species have been included in Part A of Annex III to Regulation (EC) No. 1925/2006 (Prohibited Substances) and Part C of that Annex, Pausinystalia yohimbe.
+However, to date, only the species of Ephedra and Pausinystalia yohimbe have been harmonized: Reg.
+(EU) n.º 2015/403 of 11 March and Reg.
+(EU) n.º 2019/650 of 24 April, amending Annex III to the Reg.
+(EC) Nº.
+1925/2006 of the European Parliament and of the Council on the species of Ephedra and the Red-bellied Woodpecker [Pausinystalia yohimbe (K. Schum) Pierre ex Beille].
+Ephedra species and Pausinystalia yohimbe have been included in Part A of Annex III to Regulation (EC) No. 1925/2006 (Prohibited Substances).

 Products classified as medicinal products for human use as defined in Decree-Law No. 176/2006 of August 30, are not food supplements.

 In order to be marketed food supplements shall comply with the specific regulations for this type of products (Decree-Law no. 118/2015)

 Designation of the categories of nutrients or substances which characterize the product or a specific reference to their nature.